 Fairfax Personal Injury Attorney Serving Injured Clients Throughout Northern Virginia

 Each year thousands of Virginians are involved in accidents that have long-lasting consequences.
 Beyond serious injuries and pain and suffering, many accident victims must deal with significant medical expenses as they struggle to recover.
 The burden can be more difficult to bear when an accident is caused by the negligent, reckless or malicious conduct of another person or entity.
 In times like these, it takes an adept personal injury attorney to help lift the burden.

 Located in Fairfax, Surovell Isaacs & Levy PLC has decades of experience fighting for the rights of injury victims throughout Northern Virginia.
-Guided by a principle that no one should suffer because of another’s negligence, we work tirelessly to help our clients obtain the maximum compensation they deserve.
+Guided by a principle that no one should suffer because of another’s negligence, our personal injury lawyer work tirelessly to help our clients obtain the maximum compensation they deserve.

 Virginia Personal Injury Claims Overview

 Well-versed in the applicable negligence laws, our legal team routinely handles a wide range of accident cases, including: